kokkos/kokkos/BUILD.md

 ````
 spack info kokkos
 ````
+More details can be found in the kokkos-spack repository [README](https://github.com/kokkos/kokkos-spack/blob/master/README.md).

 #### Spack Development
 Spack currently installs packages to a location determined by a unique hash.
 This hash name is not really "human readable".